watty62/SOD/Scottish_Government.md

 SSS - Their publication scheme states that 5 star open data is published on the main government statistics data portal (above).
 Searching there for "Social Security" [does turn up five data sets](https://statistics.gov.scot/data/search?search=%22Social+Security+Scotland%22) but these are labelled as emanating from SG as a whole rather than from this agency.

-The Student Awards Agency has a [site](https://saas.gov.uk) whose footer on the front page uses fonts in a way that must be a crime against design.
-With some trawling it yielded a link to a 2012-2013 statistical publication, but no open data.
+Searching on the Student Awards Agency has a [site](https://saas.gov.uk) yielded a link to a 2012-2013 statistical publication, but no open data.

 Transport Scotland's [publication scheme](https://www.transport.gov.scot/freedom-of-information/publication-scheme/#section-61318) says of open data "Open data made available by the authority as described by the Scottish Government’s Open Data Strategy and Resource Pack, available under an open licence.
 We comply with the guidance above when publishing data and other information to our website.
 Details of publications and statistics can be found in the body of this document or on the Publications section of our website."
 I searched both without success for any OD. _Why not say "we don't publish any Open Data"_?
 Also, compare this with the [Open Bus Data](https://www.gov.uk/government/collections/bus-open-data-service) for England.
 Story [here](https://www.europeandataportal.eu/en/news/launch-bus-open-data-service-early-2020).

 ---

-According to [Wikipedia](https://en.wikipedia.org/wiki/Public_bodies_of_the_Scottish_Government), the Scottish Government is reponsible for the following 88 Non Departmental Public Bodies, drawn from the more verbose [SG Factsheet](https://www.gov.scot/publications/national-public-bodies-directory/pages/introduction/) each of whom should be producing open data according to the Scottish Government's Open Data Strategy.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Public_bodies_of_the_Scottish_Government) in March 2020, the Scottish Government is reponsible for the following 88 Non Departmental Public Bodies, drawn from the more verbose [SG Factsheet](https://www.gov.scot/publications/national-public-bodies-directory/pages/introduction/) each of whom should be producing open data according to the Scottish Government's Open Data Strategy.

 #### Scottish Government non-ministerial Offices
 Where the items in the list below are starred, it indicates that they have some or all of their open data on the Statistics portal, above.
 Where their initials are in bold there is a para on what I found.
 Otherwise, I have found no open data for them.